- General info

 Weekly E-mail Updates

 The club is owned by Bill Camplin and Kitty Welch, who began it in 1985.
 That’s a long time ago.
 You’d think they’d have fixed the place up by now.
 Bill is a singer-songwriter of modest regional fame (we are a modest region), and as a performer has created a listening space in which he and others of his ilk love to play.
 Kitty, who enjoys modest regional fame for her physical resemblance to Henry Kissinger, wonders who others of her ilk might be.
 They live above the business.
-The Carpe has a lovely staff more competent than themselves who help keep the place running, including Dennis Geszvain, Jason Gapinski, Mary Preston, Satchel Welch, and the occasional star appearance by Karen Reinhardt, Karolyn Broehm, or Beth Gehred, not to mention past staff who made huge contributions as well but- this is not the Academy Awards.
+The Carpe has a lovely staff more competent than themselves who help keep the place running, including Dennis Geszvain, Jason Gapinski, Mary Preston, Satchel Welch, and the occasional star appearance by Karen Reinhardt, Scott Arndt, Karolyn Broehm, or Beth Gehred, not to mention past staff who made huge contributions as well but- I hear the orchestra saying time is up.